 Dive into the details and take control of recipient data!
-Here you can filter by delivery status, the communication medium, or whether the person opened it.
+Here you can filter by delivery status, the communication medium, whether the person opened it, and other options.
 Or, focus on individuals or families by filtering by name.
 Organizations with multiple campuses can also filter by campus.